What is the Average Lifespan of Solar Panels? (2026 Guide)

 The majority of solar panels have a life span of 25 to 30 years.
 That does not imply that they quit working then.
 It means they produce less power than before.

 Panels slowly lose efficiency every year.
 It is referred to as the solar panel degradation rate.
 On average, panels lose 0.5% to 0.8% of their output each year.
+We often recommend longest-lasting solar panels to maximize your investment.

 Here’s what that looks like: